telefonicaid/fiware-orion/doc/manuals/orion-api.md

     Fiware-ServicePath: /Madrid/Gardens/ParqueNorte/Parterre1
 ```

-In order to search for `Tree1` in that scope, the same
+In order to search for `Tree1` in that service path, the same
 Fiware-ServicePath will be used.

-Scopes are hierarchical and hierarchical search can be done.
+Service paths are hierarchical and hierarchical search can be done.
 In order to
 do that the `#` special keyword is used.
 Thus, a query with
 pattern entity id `.*` of type `Tree` in `/Madrid/Gardens/ParqueNorte/#`
 will return all the trees in `ParqueNorte`, `Parterre1` and `Parterre2`.

-Finally, you can query for disjoint scopes, using a comma-separated list
+Finally, you can query for disjoint service paths, using a comma-separated list
 in the `Fiware-ServicePath` header.
 For example, to get all trees in both
 `ParqueNorte` and `ParqueOeste` (but not `ParqueSur`) the following
 `Fiware-ServicePath` would be used in query request: